 The Storymap is where you build your narrative structure.
 The structure is composed of the following node types, which can be created using either the context menu (right-click) or with the floating Tools menu, which is located on the right-hand side of map canvas.

 To select a node in the Storymap, click on it.
-To select multiple nodes, right-click and drag.
-You can also click-and-hold on different nodes to multi-select discreetly.
+To select multiple nodes, right-click and drag, or press Shift + left Click.
+You can also click-and-hold on different nodes to multi-select specific nodes.

 Branch nodes also serve as ‘Cluster’ points.
 When you double-click on a Branch node, all connected nodes up until the next Branch node will collapse into a representative Cluster.
 Double-clicking again will un-cluster the content.
 This is purely a visualization tool, and does not affect the content or data model.

-Transitions: Transitions refer to the connections between nodes on the Storymap.
-These are rendered as arrows.
-Transitions additionally serve as the containers for any Condition objects that you may create.
+Connections: Connections refer to the transitions between nodes on the Storymap.
+These are rendered as arrows, and additionally serve as the containers for any Condition objects that you may apply to the project.